Tuesday, June 19, 2012

 Another factor that naturally plays in the favor of the creators of open products are the differences between the corporate culture and the open culture.

 [I suppose we all agree that we should reward creators and hard-working man and woman who take risks to improve our lives.
 Some hard-core open-minded individuals claim that we should phase out money and run the entire world on a gift economy.
 I am all for alternative open and transparent currencies, but I believe that the previous proposition, "running the world on a gift economy" is nonsense.
-In my opinion, a pure gift economy can't deal effectively with free riders and with vandals.]
+In my opinion, a pure gift economy can't deal effectively with free riders and vandals.]

-On the product side, the offer must be ethical and ecological.
+The offer must be ethical and ecological.
 Openness and transparency can be leveraged here because nothing can be hidden, and consumers will have confidence.
 The product must be perpetual, i.e. not planned for obsolescence (see SENSORICA product design philosophy).
 Bugs cannot be hidden for long in open products.
 Perpetual products are appealing because they are ecological (they are not replaced as often as closed products) and offer back-compatibility.
 They also engender a long-term relationship with the consumer, which is an economic advantage for the producer.
 Note that a perpetual product is a modular product that can be updated regularly, by changing different modules.
 A PC (personal computer) comes close to this definition.
 Furthermore, open products are lower-cost because they reuse and remix other open technologies.

 On the production side, the consumer must be given great freedom to customize the product, by transferring some manufacturing processes to him.
 The emergence of 3D printing and CNC go in that direction.
 The product should be centered around the core technology and the consumer should be allowed to design and do the rest, if he wants and if he can.
 Think about IKEA-type products, which are modular and easy to assemble.
 Add to that the ability to modify and 3D-print non-functional parts of the product (like the casing, handles, etc).
 This puts some constraints on design; it needs to get smarter.
 See telemanufacturing on SENSORICA.